Get yourself a greenhouse kit - ours came in a large-ish box and required no screws or tools or anything.

 Swiss chard and spinach are great.
 Butterleaf and red

-leaf lettuces are also wonderful to have freshly picked for
+leaf lettuces are also wonderful to have freshly pick

 sandwiches and salads.